Smaller is better!

 Using a spider crane to lift a swimming pool in a backyard.

-Using a spider crane in backyard to lift a hot tub onto a third floor balcony.
+Using a mini crane in backyard to lift a hot tub onto a third floor balcony.

-A spider crane lifting a China unit onto a condo balcony that is over a parking garage.
+A mini crane lifting a China unit onto a condo balcony that is over a parking garage.
 Regular crane is too heavy for parking garage, spider crane is not.

 Lifting steel beams for new home construction and renovations.